A Quantum Non-Gaussianity Criterion Based on Photon Correlations $g^{(2)}$ and $g^{(3)}$

 The extracted correlation values are $g^{(2)} = 0.00334(4)$, and $g^{(3)} = 0$ with the upper bound at one $\sigma$-level of $1.7 \cdot 10^{-4}$.
 We use an integration window of $3.2$ ns for each time coordinate, and the errors are based on Poisson statistics.
 This is well into the bottom left region in \fref{fig:g2g3_analytic}, and the criterion yields $\sqrt{g^{(3)}} + 3 \sqrt{g^{(2)}} = 0.174(13) < 2$, thus it is clearly satisfied.
 This shows that the QD single-photon source produces non-Gaussian states away from the bound by more than $100\sigma$.
-In addition, we perform a p-value test under the hypothesis that the measured state is Gaussian~\cite{supplement}.
+In addition, we perform a p-value test under the hypothesis that the measured state is Gaussian, see Sec.~VIII of the supplementary material~\cite{supplement}.
 We calculate an extremely small p-value $p=4\cdot 10^{-4793}$, allowing us to reject the null-hypothesis with very high confidence.

 We emphasize here that the conventional analysis of Hanbury Brown–Twiss type measurement \cite{Brown1954, Brown1956}, where $\langle a^\dagger a\rangle$ is approximated by the detection probability, may deviate from Glauber's definition of $g^{(n)}$~\cite{Glauber1963}.
 The discrepancy appears in the case of high collection efficiencies for photon counters that only measure the presence of photons and not their number.
 In our experimental setup, the efficiency is sufficiently low to match the Glauber definition, which is the relevant quantity for our bound.
 For high detection efficiencies, a photon number resolving detection or other means are required~\cite{lachman_quantum_2022}.